-- ➤ Our elected officials and administration consider many factors when setting the School District's 2022-2023 fiscal year budget.
+- ➤ Our elected officials and administration consider many factors when setting the School District's 2023-2024 fiscal year budget.
 One of the most important factors affecting the budget is our student count.
 The state foundation revenue is determined by multiplying the blended student count by the foundation allowance per pupil.
-The 2022-23 budget was adopted in June 2022 based on an estimate of students who will enroll in September 2022.
-Approximately 75.0 percent of total general fund revenue budgeted for fiscal year 2023 is from the foundation allowance.
+The 2023-24 budget was adopted in June 2023 based on an estimate of students who will enroll in October 2023.
+Approximately 72.0 percent of total general fund revenue budgeted for fiscal year 2024 is from the foundation allowance.
 Under state law, the School District cannot access additional property tax revenue for general operations.
 As a result, district funding is heavily dependent on the State's ability to fund local school operations.
-Based on early enrollment data at the start of 2023 school year, we anticipate that the fall student count is close to or better then estimates used in creating the 2022-23 budget.
-Once the final student count and related per pupil funding is validated, state law requires the School District to amend the budget if actual district resources are not sufficient to fund original appropriations. - ➤ Since the School District's revenue is heavily dependent on state funding and the health of State's School Aid fund, the actual revenue received depends on the State's ability to collect revenue to fund its appropriation to the School District. - ➤ In May of 2021, the taxpayers of Holt Public School approved \$148,000,000 in new bonds for the refurbishment of existing buildings.
+Based on early enrollment data at the start of 2024 school year, we anticipate that the fall student count will decline for the 2023-24 budget.
+Once the final student count and related per pupil funding is validated, state law requires the School District to amend the budget if actual district resources are not sufficient to fund original appropriations. - > Since the School District's revenue is heavily dependent on state funding and the health of State's School Aid fund, the actual revenue received depends on the State's ability to collect revenue to fund its appropriation to the School District. - ➤ In May of 2021, the taxpayers of Holt Public School approved \$148,000,000 in new bonds for the refurbishment of existing buildings.
 Work started in the summer of 2022.
-The new debt tax rate is 8.23 mills. - ➤ The district is currently negotiating with the Holt Paraeducator Association on a contract that expired June 30, 2022.
-The outcome of current negotiations may change the original budget adopted by the Board of Education in June 2022. - ➤ Holt was approved by the State for the community eligibility provision for food service for three schools, Sycamore Elementary, Dimondale Elementary and Hope Middle School, which makes breakfast and lunch 100% free to students in those buildings.
-While this will help students, families, and the food service program funding in that these families will no longer need to file applications for free or reduced lunches for their children, the total financial impact to the food service fund is not yet known and the District is monitoring the situation closely so that the food service program is not negatively impacted in total.
+The first series is estimated to complete in December 2023.
+The new debt tax rate is 8.23 mills. - > Changes in projected construction costs may affect the current and future construction projects with the district.
+The district will need additional resources or remove project scope in current or future series. - ➤ The district will be negotiating with the Holt Education Association (Teachers) and the Teamsters Local Union (Custodian/Maintenance) on contracts that expired June 30, 2024.
+The outcome of current negotiations will affect decisions on the original budget for 2024-2025. - ➤ Holt was approved by the State for the community eligibility provision for food service Districtwide, which makes breakfast and lunch 100% free to students.
+The funding for the Districtwide program will be from state and federal revenues.
+The total financial impact to the food service fund is not yet known and the District is monitoring the situation closely so that the food service program is not negatively impacted in total.